-If the factored-load provision is used, the nominal strength R_n represents the mean resistance, which is a function of the mean slip coefficient μ and the specified minimum bolt pretension (clamping force) T_m .
-The 1.13 multiplier in Equation 5.6 accounts for the expected 13 percent higher mean value of the installed bolt pretension provided by the calibrated wrench pretensioning method compared to the specified minimum bolt pretension T_m used in the calculation.
+The nominal strength R_n represents the mean resistance, which is a function of the mean slip coefficient μ and the specified minimum bolt pretension (clamping force) T_m .
+The 1.13 multiplier in Equation 5.6 accounts for the statistical relationship between calculated slip resistance and historical measured test results.
 In the absence of other field test data, this value is used for all methods.